 The Honor Principle

-The most common formulation of the Honor Principle states that any action that causes unnecessary pain or discomfort to any member of the Reed community, group within the community, or to the community as a whole, is a violation of the Honor Principle.
-While most people would agree with these points, this is an interpretation of the Honor Principle rather than a definition.
-The fact is that the Honor Principle has never been officially defined.
+The most common interpretation of the Honor Principle mentions that any action that causes unnecessary pain or discomfort to any member of the Reed community, group within the community, or to the community as a whole, is a violation of the Honor Principle.
+This is just one interpretation of the Honor Principle.

-Instead, each member of the Reed community must work to develop an understanding of it, both as an individual and as a community member.
-The Honor Principle gives us a space to conceive of what kind of life or action we truly consider good.
+Instead, each member of the Reed community cultivates their own understanding of Honor, both as an individual and as a part of Reed.
+The honor principle allows Reed to develop our values as a community.
 Coming to find what you think honorable behavior is and what the Honor Principle means is a morally and intellectually challenging part of your Reed education.
-You should keep this in mind as you read and think about the Honor Principle.

-Reed, however, remains committed to the notion that the expectation of honorable conduct is the best way to run its internal affairs.
-Each individual must recognize and accept the extraordinary responsibility placed on them by the Honor Principle in order for the community to function effectively for everyone.
+The Reed community is committed to the notion that the best way to run its internal affairs is to ask each individual to investigate and question their own expectations surrounding honorable conduct.
+It is up to each person to engage with the trust, as well as responsibility placed on them by the Honor Principle in order for the community to support everyone.